Sparksbox

-And yet, according to a report dropped yesterday by 5WPR, the cannabis industry has the weakest communications infrastructure of any major American industry.
+And yet, according to a report dropped yesterday by 5WPR, the regulated industry has the weakest communications infrastructure of any major American industry.
 Not the weakest cannabis-specific infrastructure.
 The weakest, period.

 You read that right.
 Weaker than healthcare.
 Weaker than finance.
 Weaker than defense.
 A multi-billion-dollar industry is operating with the media relations, influencer compliance, and content distribution setup of a startup.